rust-lang/rfcs/text/0000-delegation.md

 Delegation must be to a field on `Self`.
 Other kinds of implementer expressions are left as future extensions.
 This also means delegation can only be done on structs for now.

+For a method to be delegated, the receiver must be `self`, `&self` or `&mut self`.
+The receiver `Box<Self>` and [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) are not supported for delegation at this time, nor are other parameters/return types containing `Self`.

 There may be more than one delegation item.

 A delegation item always consists of: